mmrc1992/mmrc1992/README.md

 # Hello!
 I'm Micaela!
 UX/UI designer, QA manual and front end (JavaScript) student.
 ## About me
 I'm a UX designer with a focus on writing and research, complemented by knowledge in front-end development and QA.
-I'm currently pursuing advanced studies in Anthropological Sciences at the University of Buenos Aires (UBA), where I've gained a solid foundation in research methodologies and statistical analysis.
+I'm currently studying QA Automation through the Code Your Future program at Globant University.

+I'm also currently pursuing advanced studies in Anthropological Sciences at the University of Buenos Aires (UBA), where I've gained a solid foundation in research methodologies and statistical analysis.
 This training in research has equipped me with essential skills to understand and analyze data, which is vital in fields like UX/UI Design.
 By gaining insights into human behavior and preferences in web services and apps, I am able to make informed decisions that enhance user experience.

 My goal is to apply this knowledge to improve the effectiveness of digital solutions and contribute to making data-informed decisions.
 I'm excited to utilize this interdisciplinary skill set to drive innovative solutions and collaborate effectively in diverse teams.